brandonwilliams2/jenkins/README.md

 - enter 'admin' or whatever login credentials and email you desire

 ## Stop here (optional)
-You now have a fully functional Jenkins controller that you can continue to start and stop with:
+You now have a fully functional Jenkins controller that you can start and stop with:
 ````
 docker compose up jenkins-master
 docker compose down
 ````
+You can use the Jenkins controller to execute jobs but that is NOT a recommended best practice by Jenkins.

-The following steps walk you through creating a jenkins agent to execute jobs.
+The following steps walk you through creating a Jenkins agent to execute jobs.

 ### Create a Jenkins SSH credential
 1. Jenkins dashboard > Manage jenkins (side menu) > Manage Credentials (center menu)